Practical Nursing

 Attendance at an information session is strongly encouraged for all students.
 Refer to the current Admissions Information Book for information regarding whether your application will be ranked based on attendance.

-To attend an information session please pre-register.
+Pre-register to attend an information session and

 If you can't attend one of our information sessions in-person, watch this Spotlight on the PN program.